Abigail (2024 film): Critical response

 David Fear of Rolling Stone wrote, "It's a gas, watching this ensemble bouncing off each other when the shit goes down and navigating the obstacle course that Bettinelli-Olpin and Gillett have set for them in the film's chaotic, mondo bloody back half.
 (We weren't joking about that whole exploding body thing.)
 Stevens has previously shown a knack for playing complicated douchebags, and that talent becomes refined here.
 Weir, who's a bit of a find in terms of playing a centuries-old fiend in the body of a tween, puts a sickly, sharp spin on a lot of her juicier lines.
 Cloud (R.I.P.) and Durand finds different ways of showcasing the dim-wittery of their characters, Newton once again reminds you that she's a first-rate pickpocket when it comes to stealing scenes, and Barrera steps into the role as steely scream queen extraordinaire in a way that makes you hope she really does have a long career in front of her instead of an aborted one already behind her."

-The film has been included on many best of 2024 lists including Variety's "The Best Horror Movies of 2024", Screen Rant's "10 Best Horror Movies Of 2024", Bloody Disgustings "The 10 Best Horror Movies Released in the First Half of 2024", Time Out's "The Best Horror Movies of 2024" and SlashFilms "The 19 Best Horror Movies Of 2024 So Far".
+The film has been included on many best of 2024 lists including Variety's "The Best Horror Movies of 2024", Screen Rants "10 Best Horror Movies Of 2024", Bloody Disgusting's "The 10 Best Horror Movies Released in the First Half of 2024", Time Out's "The Best Horror Movies of 2024" and SlashFilms "The 19 Best Horror Movies Of 2024 So Far".

 On July 8, 2024, the film was nominated for five Fangoria Chainsaw Awards including three for Best Supporting Performance, Best MakeUp FX and Best Wide Release Movie.

 Home media

-After marketing for the film was commonly blamed for its lackluster box-office leading to headlines such as "'Abigail's Marketing Team Made a Huge Mistake," the film "finally found success" on home media platforms as "one of the most popular titles online" and has been number one on Peacock since its release where it "has become a hit on streaming."
+After marketing for the film was commonly blamed for its lackluster box-office leading to headlines such as "'Abigail's Marketing Team Made a Huge Mistake," the film "finally found success" on home media platforms as "one of the most popular titles online" and was number one on Peacock when it was released where it "has become a hit on streaming."